ahnucl/windows-terminal-context-menu/README.md

 ![Example screenshot light](example-light.png)

 ### Installation:
-Clone or download the repository and run the install.bat file.
+Download and run the latest installer from [here]().

-### Uninstallation:
+### Deinstallation:
-Clone or download the repository and run the uninstall.bat file.
+Deinstall as you would any other Windows 10 application.
+Search for Window Terminal context menu in the apps list.